nodejs/Release/GOVERNANCE.md

 * Added to security-release team in the Node.js and nodejs-private orgs
 * SSH keys need to be added to the dist user on the www machine
 * GPG keys need to be added to the nodejs/node [README.md](https://github.com/nodejs/node/#release-team)
-* Open a PR in [nodejs/docker-node](https://github.com/nodejs/docker-node/) to add gpg key.
+* Open a PR in [nodejs/docker-node](https://github.com/nodejs/docker-node/) to add gpg key to [node.keys](https://github.com/nodejs/docker-node/blob/master/keys/node.keys)

 New Releasers need to also be on the LTS team to do LTS releases.
 New Releasers should wait at least 2 weeks after adding credentials before signing a release.